IRS Form 2848 Instructions

 Line 2: Representative(s)

-This form allows up to 4 designated representatives.
+This form allows up to 4 chosen representatives.
 For each designated representative, include the following information:

 • Name and address